Best Smith Sunglasses for Fishing and Water Sports 2023

 6. For Casual Anglers: Smith Barra

-Smith barra sunglasses
+Smith Barra sunglasses

 PROS: Look good, see good, multipurpose, slightly cheaper than other Smiths